Vietnam.vn - Nền tảng quảng bá Việt Nam

 In another development, the Iranian government announced on January 5 that the country's security forces had arrested 11 suspects involved in the two bombings at the memorial service for General Qassem Soleimani.

-Security forces have arrested two people for assisting the two suicide bombers in Kerman and nine others in other parts of the country suspected of involvement in the attacks, the deadliest in Iran since the 1979 Islamic Revolution, the Iranian Intelligence Ministry said.
+Security forces have arrested two people for assisting the two suicide bombers in Kerman and nine others in other parts of the country suspected of involvement in the incident, the deadliest attacks in Iran since the 1979 Islamic Revolution, according to the Iranian Intelligence Ministry.

 Source